 The Compensation Committee is composed solely of members who satisfy the applicable independence requirements of the SEC and the NASDAQ.
 The Compensation Committee has adopted a written charter that, among other things, specifies the scope of its rights and responsibilities.
 The charter is available on our website at www.triumphbancorp.com.
-Our Compensation Committee met four times during 2016.
+Our Compensation Committee met seven times during 2017.

 Nominating and Corporate Governance Committee.
 Our Nominating and Corporate Governance Committee is composed of Maribess L. Miller (chair), Charles A. Anderson and Richard Davis.
 The Nominating and Corporate Governance Committee is responsible for making recommendations to our Board of Directors regarding candidates for directorships and the size and composition of our Board of Directors.
-In addition, the Nominating and Corporate Governance Committee is responsible for overseeing our corporate governance guidelines and reporting and making recommendations to our Board of Directors concerning governance matters.
-Among other things, the Nominating and Corporate Governance Committee is
+In addition, the Nominating and Corporate Governance guidelines and reporting and making recommendations to our Board of Directors concerning governance matters.

+Among other things, the Nominating and Corporate Governance Committee: